ksilz/bpf-talks-jib-docker/README.md

 ## How Do I Compare the Docker Images?

 The Docker images are for the application in this repository.
-It's a [Spring Boot](https://spring.io/projects/spring-boot) web application with a [PostgreSQL database](https://www.postgresql.org), generated with [JHipster](https://www.jhipster.tech).
+It's a [Spring Boot](https://spring.io/projects/spring-boot) web application with a [PostgreSQL database](https://www.postgresql.org).
 [JHipster](https://www.jhipster.tech) generated it.

 - You **don't** need to run the application just to compare the Docker image.
 But if you do, then please change into the `src/main/docker` directory and run `docker-compose -f app.yml up` there.
 This will start both the Spring Boot application on port 8080 and a PostgreSQL database.
 You can log in either as "admin/admin" or "user/user".
 - If you just want to see what the application **looks** like, then please look at [my second JHipster tutorial](https://betterprojectsfaster.com/learn/tutorial-jhipster-docker-02#running-the-application).
 It shows you all screens, especially the built-in admin pages.